EleniMeliopoulou/Online-Library-Web-Application/README.md

 * **User Authentication:** User registration, login, and logout functionalities.
 * **User Profile Management:** Users can update their personal information (e.g., username).
-* **Book Catalog:** Display a comprehensive list of books with details like Title, Author, Category, Publication Year, Ratings, and Description.
+* **Book Catalog:** Display a comprehensive list of books with details like Title, Author, Category, Publication Date, Ratings, and Description.
 * **Categorized Browse:** Books are displayed in organized categories for easy navigation.
-* **Search Functionality:** Efficient search to find books by keywords.
+* **Search Functionality:** Efficient search to find books by titles.
 * **Borrowing System:**
     * Users can borrow books with a click of a button.
     * A maximum limit of 5 borrowed books per user is enforced.